RayBlazeShawn/video-sharing-platform/Readme.md

 - **Node.js**: JavaScript runtime for building the backend.
 - **Mongoose**: ODM for MongoDB.
 - **Cloudinary**: Cloud service for handling video uploads.
+- **WebRTC**: Technology for real-time peer-to-peer communication.
+- **WebSocket**: Used for the signaling server to facilitate WebRTC connections.

 ## Getting Started